Summary

 The Truth About Personal Injury Settlements and Taxes in California

+Settlements and compensatory damages can be classified into two types to determine whether the payments are taxable.
 The first one is associated with physical injuries, while the second involves matters relating to non-economic damages.
-Personal injury claims commonly fall under three headings:

 - Emotional Injuries, such as mental suffering, emotional trauma, mental anguish, emotional pain, depression, and anxiety, among others.

-- Punitive Damages, are intended to punish the defendant for their behavior and deter them from engaging in similar conduct in the future.
+- Punitive Damages are intended to punish the defendant for their behavior and deter them from engaging in similar conduct in the future.
 The amount of punitive damages awarded varies depending on the severity of the defendant’s conduct, the harm caused to the plaintiff, and other factors such as the defendant’s financial resources.

 Exclusions for Federal and State Taxation